core-wg/comi/draft-ietf-core-comi.md

 of the last two generated events.
 Consecutively the server will regularly notify the client when a new event is generated.

-To check that the client is still alive, the server MUST send confirmable notifications periodically.
+To check that the client is still alive, the server MUST send Confirmable Message periodically.
 When the client does not confirm the notification from the server, the server will remove the client from the list of observers
 {{RFC7641}}.